wsw22000/sqlalchemy-challenge/README.md

 ### Precipitation Analysis

-* Designed a query to retrieve the last 12 months of precipitation data from the provided data set.
+* Designed a query to retrieve 12 months of precipitation data from the provided data set.

 * Selected only the `date` and `prcp` values.